 - Tree Selection & Micro-Climates, April 24, 10 am, in person only.
 Flagstaff has many microclimates depending on what part of town you live in.
 There might even be different microclimates based on what side of the house you are looking at.
 We will learn how to distinguish what your USDA planting zone is and what kinds of trees and shrubs will grow there.
 Instructor: Austin

-- Why Organic Gardening, May 1, 10 am, online and in-person.
+- Why Organic Gardening, May 1, 10 am, online and in-person (Note: in person class limited to first 10 people).
 Organic gardening has many pluses, from water conservation to knowing exactly what is going into your food.
 In this session, we cover how to garden organically and touch on soil health, sustainability and eco-friendly fertilizers and pesticides.
 Instructor: Sara.

 - Organic Pest Management, May 8, 10 am, in-person only.
 Stop!
 Don’t just reach for a spray bottle!
 There are other ways to control pests in the home garden.
 Learn about the principles of Integrated Pest Management and how you can reduce your dependence on toxic chemicals in the home garden.
 Instructor: Gayle.

-- Composting, May 15, 10 am, online and in-person.
-Turn your food waste through composting in this “how to” session.
+- Composting, May 15, 10 am, in-person only.
+Turn your food waste into nutritious garden soil through composting in this “how to” session.
 Instructor: Sara.

 - Plant Problems in the Home Garden, May 22, 10 am, in-person only.
 Are your zucchini plants looking like they need to perk up?
 Did you notice a scar on your green pepper?
 In this class, we will cover some basic problems you may experience in your garden in Flagstaff and the environmental and biological factors that could be the cause.
 Instructor: Gayle